cade-vs/makemake.pl/README.md

              * first version *
              though there are several utilities like this I still haven't found what I'm looking for... :)
-             the closest approach is `tmake' ( `qmake' recently, 2002 ) made by Troll Tech for their `Qt' toolkit, but is far too complex...
+             the closest approach is 'tmake' ( 'qmake' recently, 2002 ) made by Troll Tech for their 'Qt' toolkit, but is far too complex...

            also I wanted it in Perl :)